Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

 This paper proposes a coding strategy using a codebook comprised of length-$n$ codewords of different possible realizations of the sources.
-Each of the $n$ users has a corresponding unique location in the codewords, so that when the identities of the $k$ activity users and their associated sources are revealed, the BS only needs to search over the codebook and broadcast the index of the first codeword that \emph{matches} the actual sources intended for the $k$ active users to allow them to recover their respective source information.
+Each of the $n$ users has a corresponding unique location in the codewords, so that when the identities of the $k$ activity users and their associated sources are revealed, the BS can communicate the sources to the active users by searching over the codebook and broadcasting the index of the first codeword that \emph{matches} the sources intended for the $k$ active users.